General & Emergency Surgery Compensation Claims

 - Specialist equipment and adaptations that you may need.

-Is there a time limit for making a surgical negligence claim?
+Is there a time limit for making a general & emergency surgery compensation claim?

 You are able to make a claim on a child’s behalf at any time after the surgery has occurred, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

 If you would like to pursue a claim on behalf of a loved one who has sadly passed away and negligent treatment contributed towards their death, you can make a claim within three years of that date.